Sheriffs in the United States: Washington

 The King County Sheriff is the largest sheriff office in the state.
 The sheriff in this county, however, has no jurisdiction over the King County Jail as it was separated from his or her control.
+King County returned to an appointed Sheriff in 2020 by voter initiative.

 West Virginia

 In West Virginia, the sheriff of a given county performs two distinct duties.
 They are the chief law-enforcement officers in the county, although much of this duty is handled by their chief deputies.
 They are also responsible for the collection of any taxes due to the county.
 While many sheriffs have a background in professional law enforcement, others are politicians or other local notables.
 West Virginia sheriffs are limited to two consecutive four-year terms.

 Wisconsin

-In Wisconsin, sheriff's departments are responsible for law enforcement in towns and villages not large enough to support their own police departments.
+In Wisconsin, sheriff's departments are responsible for law enforcement in towns and villages not large enough to support their own police departments, or which specifically opt into having those services provided.
 A sheriff's department may also aid local departments when requested.
-In Milwaukee County specifically, the sheriff's department is the agency of record for all lettered county trunk highways, the county's freeway system, Milwaukee Mitchell International Airport, unincorporated areas, and the county park system.
+In Milwaukee County specifically, its sheriff's department is the agency of record for all lettered county trunk highways, the county's freeway system, Milwaukee Mitchell International Airport, unincorporated areas, and the county park system.